SPI2004 Networking and databases

 Course content

-This course introduces the fundamental concepts and technologies of data management and network communication in the context of digital games.
+The course introduces the fundamental concepts and technologies of data management and network communication in the context of digital games.
 Students will learn how to design and implement database systems for storing game-related data and how to apply networking principles to enable multiplayer and online interactions.
 Emphasis is placed on practical implementation, scalability, and reliability, with examples drawn from both commercial and indie game development.

 Learning outcome